jerryhgladinet/docs/user_web/source/chapter12.rst

 Managing User Quotas
 =====================

 Administrators can assign a quota to each user.
 A user will not be allowed to upload files to |prodname| once their quota has been reached.

 If the quota is 0 for the user, there is no limit on how much storage the user can use.

 Click the ‘Management Console’ and select ‘User Manager’.
-Click the "Manage User" menu on a user to manage and select "Set Quota"
+Click the "Manage User" menu on a user to manage and select "Set Quota".

 .. figure:: _static/image_s12_1_5.png
     :align: center